AMReX-Astro/Nyx/Docs/sphinx_documentation/source/NightlyTests.rst

 are compared with the benchmark plotfiles using the AMReX :cpp:`fcompare` utility to compare the mesh data and :cpp:`particle_compare` to compare the particle data.

-The results of these tests can be found at https://ccse.lbl.gov/pub/RegressionTesting/Nyx
+The results of these tests can be found at https://ccse.lbl.gov/pub/RegressionTesting/Nyx.
+These tests are also run on an NVIDIA GPU and those results can be found at https://ccse.lbl.gov/pub/GpuRegressionTesting/Nyx.

 Below nx,ny,nz are the number of cells in each coordinate direction at the coarsest level;
 Npa = number of particles, Np = number of MPI ranks / number of OMP threads per rank.